NclRSE-Training/git-ultra-novice/_episodes/14-branching.md

 {: .bash}

 ~~~
-  bashdev
+  desserts
 * main
-  pythonndev
+  starters
 ~~~
 {: .output}

-Now we can `merge` the `pythondev` branch into our current branch (`main`).
-In english, this command could be stated as "`git`, please `merge` the changes in the `pythondev` branch into the current branch I'm in".
+Now we can `merge` the `desserts` branch into our current branch (`main`).
+In english, this command could be stated as "`git`, please `merge` the changes in the `desserts` branch into the current branch I'm in".

 ~~~
-$ git merge pythondev
+$ git merge desserts
 ~~~
 {: .bash}

 ~~~
 Updating 12687f6..x792csa1
 Fast-forward
- analysis.py | 0
+ ClassicTiramisu.md | 0
  1 file changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 analysis.py
+ create mode 100644 ClassicTiramisu.md
 ~~~
 {: .output}

-Now that we've merged the `pythondev` into `main`, these changes exist in both branches.
+Now that we've merged the `desserts` into `main`, these changes exist in both branches.
 This could be confusing in the future if we stumble upon the `pythondev` branch again.